Extra reps and lettuce wraps: How Husky left tackle Jaxson Kirkland completely transformed his body from his own home gym

 He’ll play the same way, but look a whole lot different.

 “I often said to him (during quarantine), ‘You played like Tarzan.
 You’ve always played real nasty and tough.
-Now you look like Tarzan, too,’” Dean Kirkland said.
+Now you look like Tarzan, too,’ ” Dean Kirkland said.
 “To move outside, he wanted to have the edge — physically and mentally.
 He wanted to show up and make sure the team and the coaches knew that he was ready to lead.”

 Added Huff: “He’s just totally bought into making himself the best player that he can be.
 He’s looking really good and he’s moving really well and he’s hopefully taking his game to the next level assignment-wise and with anticipation of the defense.